 Note for best performance, we recommend assigning no more than 15 actions to a copilot.
 You can read more about considerations and limits in the documentation (see docs).

-Testing custom actions in Copilot Builder
+Testing custom actions in Agent Builder

 Chaining multiple custom/standard actions

 From the end user’s perspective, chain actions allow you to perform tasks through natural conversation.
-For instance, you can ask Copilot to find a record, provide a summary of details, and automatically draft an email with that summary.
+For instance, you can ask Agentforce to find a record, provide a summary of details, and automatically draft an email with that summary.

-The screenshot below shows an utterance telling Copilot: “Retrieve the record ‘DYNAMO X4,’ summarize the record, and draft an email with the summary in the body for contact Lauren Bailey.”
+The screenshot below shows an utterance telling Agent Builder: “Retrieve the record ‘DYNAMO X4,’ summarize the record, and draft an email with the summary in the body for contact Lauren Bailey.”
 By chaining together three standard actions — Identify Record by Name (used twice, once to find the product record and other to find the account record), Summarize Record, and Draft or Revise Sales Email — the planner was able to generate the requested response.

 Test and troubleshoot chaining of copilot actions in Copilot Builder